+300 and 400 level courses

+Senior

+requirement

 Three including ARTS 491 and ARTS 492

 The senior comprehensive requirement consists of the completion of ARTS 491, Senior Projects (fall semester senior year) and ARTS 492, Senior Projects (spring semester senior year) with a grade of C or better, and an exhibition of the student's work at the end of the senior year.
 Throughout this two seminar sequence, students will review the major methodologies of studio art practice through sustained exploration of ideas, continued experimentation with materials and techniques, ongoing critiques with faculty and peers and the development of a professional artist's packet.
 Examples of contemporary art practice will be investigated though lectures, readings, research presentations and museum visits.
 At the end of spring semester, students will present a cohesive, conceptually focused body of work for exhibition and a formal gallery talk at the opening reception in the Visual Arts Gallery.

+Additional information Recent changes in major

 Requirements for a minor in Studio Art

+Total courses required Five

-Four studio art courses.
-At least one 300 level studio art course is Core courses required for all minors.
+Core courses Four studio art courses.
+At least one 300 level studio art course is

+required for all minors.